Margarito Bautista: Conversion and membership

 In 1901, Latter-day Saint missionary Ammon Tenney visited Bautista and his family, and Bautista became interested in being baptized into The Church of Jesus Christ of Latter-day Saints.
-Bautista’s father Luz disapproved of this and kicked Bautista out of his house.
+Bautista's father Luz disapproved of this and kicked Bautista out of his house.
 In a few months, Bautista became very sick and was welcomed back home where Tenney visited and ministered to Bautista with a priesthood blessing, after which Bautista recovered.
-After that experience, Maragrito further investigated the church and was baptized.
-After his baptism, Bautista worked closely with Tenney to preach and convert Mexicans, as he received further ordinations Latter-day Saint priesthood offices and was ordained an elder by December 1901.
+After that experience, Margarito further investigated the church and was baptized.
+After his baptism, Bautista worked closely with Tenney to preach and convert Mexicans, as he received further ordinations to Latter-day Saint priesthood offices and was ordained an elder by December 1901.
 Margarito received many job offers to work with other faiths as he gained a reputation for his preaching, but he preferred preaching for the LDS Church.

 Around the time of Bautista's conversion, large numbers Latter-day Saints lived in Mexico in settlements, the results of a colonization project started in the late-nineteenth century.
-Church leaders had encouraged members to settle in Mexico to avoid prosecution by the federal government of the United States of America for practicing plural marriage, a form of religious polygyny, in violation of anti-polygamy laws.
+Church leaders had encouraged members to settle in Mexico to avoid prosecution by the federal government of the United States for practicing plural marriage, a form of religious polygyny, in violation of anti-polygamy laws.
 Interested in foreign economic investment, Mexican president Porfirio Díaz had encouraged the immigration.
 In the early 1900s, the church was in the middle of a transition between endorsing plural marriage and ending it, so many Anglo-American Latter-day Saints still lived in Mexico in "Mormon colonies."